Ball: MJ's not Lonzo, so he can't sell $495 gear

 "Because he ain't Lonzo Ball, that's why," LaVar Ball said.
 "Did he have his own brand coming in?
 It's a new era called the Ball era."

-Last week's unveiling of Lonzo Ball's new shoe created an abundance of buzz, mostly negative due to the price point, for the product that won't ship until November.
-The hype began last year when Lonzo Ball led UCLA to the NCAA tournament and his father made a variety of claims about his son's talents and his own.
+Last week's unveiling of Lonzo Ball's new shoe created much buzz, mostly negative because of the price, for the product that won't ship until November.
+The hype began when Lonzo Ball led UCLA to this year's NCAA tournament and his father made a variety of claims about his son's talents and his own.
 He also promised to promote the family-built Big Baller Brand as his son made the transition to the next level.

 This is also not the first time LaVar Ball has referenced Jordan.
-He previously claimed he could beat Jordan in one-on-one when they were both younger athletes.
+He previously said he could beat Jordan in one-on-one when they were both younger athletes.

 Lonzo Ball is projected to be a top-three pick in next month's NBA draft.